-The intent of Study Day is to provide students time to study before final exams.
-Consequently, classes that begin before 5 p.m. during the term do not meet on Study Day, and faculty are requested not to schedule the day as a deadline for papers, projects, tests, etc. Student organizations are requested not to schedule mandatory events or activities on this day.
-Final exams may be given on Study Day in classes that begin at or after 5 p.m. on that day, or the final exam may be scheduled for the last class meeting prior to Study Day.
+The intent of Study Day is to provide students with a period of time to study before final exams.
+Consequently, classes that begin before 5 p.m. during the term are not to meet on Study Day, and faculty are requested not to schedule this day as a deadline for papers, projects, or tests.
+Student organizations are likewise requested not to schedule mandatory events or activities on this day.
+Final exams may be given on Study Day in classes that begin at or after 5 p.m. on that day, or the final exam in these classes may be scheduled for the last class meeting prior to Study Day.
 Academic departments requesting exceptions to this policy should consult with the appropriate college dean.

-Office of Student Engagement
+Student Engagement Center

-Location: Guillot University Center, first floor
+LOCATION: Guillot University Center, first floor

-Phone: 256-765-4248; Fax 765-4904 www.una.edu/student-engagement
+PHONE: 256.765.4248 • FAX: 765.4904 • WEBSITE: una.edu/student-engagement

-The Office of Student Engagement provides a wide variety of programs and services designed to encourage and support growth and development among the University's diverse student population.
-A comprehensive cocurricular schedule, planned and coordinated by a team of professionals, is implemented throughout the year in an effort to encourage student growth and development outside the classroom.
-Programs and services include leadership development, recognized student organizations, Student Government Association, Greek life, community service projects, and campus-wide educational and social programming.
+The Student Engagement Center provides a wide variety of programs and services designed to encourage and support growth and development among the University's diverse student population.
+A comprehensive co-curricular schedule, planned and coordinated by a team of professionals, is implemented throughout the year in an effort to encourage student growth and development outside the classroom.
+Programs and services include leadership development, recognized student organizations, Student Government Association, Greek Life, community service projects, and campus-wide educational and social programming.
+Our mission is to develop leaders and inspire success by getting students involved on campus.